denten-courses/masters-seminar/2020-fall/README.md

 ### Week 0

 Introductions, class requirements.
 Course goals.
 Research vs. criticism and pedagogy.
+By decade sign-up.

 - “The Function of Criticism at the Present Time” (pages 9--36) in [*Essays in Criticism*][13] (1865) by Matthew Arnold.
 - "Introduction" to the [*History of English Literature*][11] (pages 1--22) by Hippolyte Taine, trans.
 John Fiske 1872.
-- "English Philology and English Literature in American Universities" by Henry E. Shepherd in The Sewanee Review Vol. 1, No. 2 (Feb., 1893), pp. 153-160.
+- "English Philology and English Literature in American Universities" by Henry E. Shepherd in [The Sewanee Review][14] Vol. 1, No. 2 (Feb., 1893), pp. 153-160.
-- Chapter 10 (pages 254--273), "'Painstaking Research Quite Equal to Mathematical Physics':
-  Literature, 1860–1920" (pp. 254-273) in [*Philology: The Forgotten Origins of the Modern Humanities*][12] (2014) by James Turner.

 Explore: Transactions of the American Philological Association (1869-1896) in JSTOR.
 For one of your posts